centuryglass/IntraPaint/doc/stable-diffusion.md

 - Heun: A slower but more precise variant of Euler.
 - LMS (Linear Multi-Step), PLMS (Pseudo Linear Multi-Step), and DDIM (Denoising Diffusion Implicit Model): Older methods, not commonly used.
 - Turbo: Extremely fast image generation (1 step), but requires an SDXL Turbo model.

+### AI upscaling with IntraPaint:
+For an overview of the basic image scaling interface, see the [menu option guide's image scaling section](./menu_options.md#scale-image-window).

+#### Prerequisites for effective upscaling:
+1. For the absolute best results, you'll need ControlNet support and the ControlNet tile model.
+See [this section](../README.md#q-where-are-the-controlnet-options) if the ControlNet tab and upscaling options aren't showing up.
+2. The default installation of ControlNet only includes a version of the tile model that supports Stable-Diffusion 1.5, so make sure you're not using an SDXL model.
+If you do want to use SDXL, you'll need to find and install an SDXL control model within the Stable-Diffusion webUI.
+Once you've done that, you'll also need to go to the Stable-Diffusion tab in IntraPaint's settings, and update the "ControlNet tiled upscaling model" option with the new model's name.
+3. If you've installed the [ultimate-upscale-for-automatic1111 extension](https://github.com/Coyote-A/ultimate-upscale-for-automatic1111), IntraPaint will use it to improve tiled upscaling.
+If you're using a standard installation of the Stable-Diffusion WebUI, you can open http://localhost:7680 in a web browser, and from there follow [these instructions](https://github.com/Coyote-A/ultimate-upscale-for-automatic1111/wiki/How-to) to install the extension.

+#### Steps for getting the best results:
+1. When using ControlNet tiled upscaling, the settings you enter into the image generation panel affect the results.
+Make sure to select appropriate values:
+   * **Prompt**: Should accurately describe your entire image, ideally without being too focused on specific details.
+   * **Generation Size**: Set this to the resolution your model works best at, *not* the resolution of the final image.
+   * **Denoising Strength**: Keep this value relatively low, certainly no higher than 0.5.
+If you didn't install the ultimate upscale extension, you may need to reduce it even more.
+2. Select an initial upscaler from the "Upscale Method" dropdown that works well with the type of image you're adjusting, as this gets used as an initial step even when ControlNet upscaling is active.
+I've found SwinIR_4x to be a good choice in most cases.
+3. Make sure the "ControlNet tiled upscaling" checkbox is both visible and checked.
+If it isn't, only the basic upscaling method will be used.